muratk3n/thirdwave/en/tweets/2020/week17e.md

 Summary, the issue is debt

-The Great Stagnation, Plantenberg: "With interest rates hitting zero, the Bank of Japan's only way to induce money growth is to keep printing money.But the BOJ has already bought government bonds, and thus created money, on a large scale.
-The monetary base has increased at an annual rate of almost 25 percent over the two years to 2003 (The Economist, June 19, 2003).
+The Great Stagnation, Plantenberg: "With interest rates hitting zero, the Bank of Japan's only way to induce money growth [was] to keep printing money.
+But the BOJ has already bought government bonds, and thus created money, on a large scale.
+The monetary base has increased at an annual rate of almost 25 percent over the two years to 2003
+..
 Yet this has not led to higher growth in broad money.
 Instead, bank lending has continued to fall.
 Banks are reluctant to lend, as they are already piled up with bad loans, a problem that is only slowly being overcome.
 Moreover indebted firms are unwilling to borrow as long as the deflation environment persists."

 *2020-4-25 13:16:2*